MacLeod of Raasay: 18th century

-In retribution for Macleod of Raasay taking part at Culloden for the Jacobite cause, Government troops landed in Raasay, destroyed Raasay House and set fire to every house on the island.
+In retribution for MacLeod of Raasay taking part at Culloden for the Jacobite cause, Government troops landed in Raasay, destroyed Raasay House and set fire to every house on the island.
 All cattle, horses and sheep were rounded up and appropriated, even the boats were confiscated.
 It is amazing to discover how well the island recovered from this orgy of destruction.

 After the Battle of Culloden, Prince Charles Edward Stuart spent several weeks in the Highlands and Islands of Scotland avoiding capture with Government troops in pursuit.
 There was a price of 30,000 pounds on his head.
 Prince Charles hid for two days on Raasay but thinking the island too narrow and confined for the purpose of concealment, he departed on 2 July 1746.

 Boswell and Johnsons Tour of the Hebrides

 In Boswell's The Journal of a Tour to the Hebrides in 1773, we read that Raasay House was rebuilt "by this Raasay", John XI of Raasay.
 "His father was out in 1745 but had previously conveyed the estate to him so there was no forfeiture: but as the Prince was known to have had an asylum in Raasay, those employed under the Government burnt every house upon the island".
 Boswell continues, "It is really a place where one may live in plenty and even in luxury.
 This island has abundance of black cattle, sheep and goats; a good many horses, which are used for ploughing, carrying out dung, etc."

-Dr Johnson in his work A Journey to the Western Isles, said, "This is truly patriarchal life.
+Dr Johnson in his work A Journey to the Western Isles, stated: "This is truly patriarchal life.
 This is what we came to find".
 The lexicographer found life in Raasay most agreeable.
 "Such a seat of hospitality amids the winds and waters fills the mind with a delightful contrariety of images with the rough ocean and howling storm without; within is plenty and elegance, beauty and gaiety, the song and the dance.
-In Raasay, if I could have found an Ulyssess, IU had fancied Phocaia".
+In Raasay, if I could have found an Ulyssess, I had fancied a Phaeacia."